Important Information

 Transportation Flight - Jeep

-Dhorpatan Trek is one of the favorite least traveled destinations for trekkers.
+Dhorpatan Trek is one of the least favorite traveled destinations for trekkers.
 This trek mostly lies within the valley of Dhorpatan, the only Hunting Reserve in Nepal that linked with three districts of Rukum, Baglun, and Myagdi in the Dhaulagiri region of western Nepal.
 Hunting is popular in this particular area and it required a special permit which is issued from the Department of National Parks and Wildlife Conservation in Kathmandu.
 Hunting is legally allowed under proper license but with limited operation per year.
 Trekking to this untouched valley will provide you an opportunity to views mighty western Mountains and witness rare wildlife such as Blue Sheep, Ghoral, Himalayan Thar, and different species of Pheasants including Nepal’s national bird Danphe (Lophophorus).

 Dhorpatan was accessible only via Helicopter ride when the Royal families used to hunt wildlife in the past.
 But anyone can reach it easily by taking the road halfway and walking the rest of the trail.
 This is truly an off-the-beaten-path trek that isn’t too difficult.
 It is suitable for average trekkers and athletics.
 Mountains like Putha Hiunchuli (7,246 m), Dhaulagiri (8,167 m), Churen Himal (7,385 m), and Gurja Himal (7,193 m) can be seen during this trek.
 Dhorpatan trek is the perfect choice for both avid trekkers and wildlife fanatics.
 Trial en route the settlement of Tibetan refugees, Magar villages, scenic passes, sub-alpine forest, and pleasant meadow.
 Farming and animal husbandry are the main occupations of locals here.
 Trek full of observations like culture, vegetation, wildlife, and lifestyles of people.
 This trek is a semi camping and homestay Trek.
 The best times to trek are in spring (March to May) and autumn (September to mid-November).